-Lipid barrier of the skin - protection against dehydration.
-Restoring the lipid barrier: how to strengthen skin protection The lipid layer on the skin of the face is broken
+Skin lipid barrier - protection against dehydration.
+Restoring the lipid barrier: how to strengthen the skin's defenses The lipid layer on the facial skin is disturbed

-is an independent complex and wise body.
+Is an independent, complex and wise organ.
 At the very bottom is the hypodermis, which consists of adipose tissue.
 It is this fabric that retains moisture.
-A little higher and closer to the surface is the dermis, which has special cells to absorb moisture from adipose tissue.
-Moisture goes freely up to the stratum corneum.
-This is the last layer before moisture comes out.
-In other words, the lipid layer of the skin is a barrier to the release of moisture.
+Slightly higher and closer to the surface is the dermis, which has special cells for absorbing moisture from adipose tissue.
+Moisture goes up unhindered up to the stratum corneum.
+This is the last layer before moisture escapes.
+In other words, the lipid layer of the skin is a barrier to moisture release.

-It is clear that if something happens and it becomes thinner, then moisture freely leaves the skin and evaporates from the surface.
+It is unambiguous that if something happens and it becomes thinner, then moisture freely leaves the skin and evaporates from the surface.
 Accordingly, very soon we will find a lack of moisture on our face.
-In violation of the lipid layer, the skin becomes dull and looks unkempt.
+If the lipid layer is disturbed, the skin becomes dull and looks unkempt.
 The first wrinkles appear regardless of age, but due to a violation of the lipid layer.

 • dryness,